 “Leave her alone, “Jesus replied.
 “It was intended that she should save this perfume for My burial.
 You will always have the poor among you, but you will not always have Me.”

 Jesus understands that she has done this to prepare Him for His burial.
 And Mary, very likely, knows that the time for His crucifixion is near.
 Other disciples may not have grasped that fact, but spending time at His feet has helped her to understand that Jesus has come into the world to die for her, and that the time of His death is close at hand.

 These two sisters both love the Lord and both show it in their own way.
 I wonder who you can identify with most.
 You may say, “I can really identify with Martha for I am a very practical person like she is.
 I can see myself saying and doing the same things she did”.
 Or you may say, “I can identify more with Mary for I love to sit and pray and meditate on God’s Word.”

-When we spend time in His Presence, reading His Word and praying, the Lord will begin to give us a sense what He has for us to do.
-Moreover, He will give us the ability to do whatever it is He has prepared for us to do so we will be able to do it well and be a blessing to others.
+When you spend time in His Presence, reading His Word and praying, the Lord will begin to give you a sense what He has for you to do.
+Moreover, He will give you the ability to do, whatever it is He has prepared for you to do, so you will be able to do it well, and be a blessing to others.